How to Vote in Michigan

 • Voter Registration Drive.
 You can submit your application to one of our volunteers during the campus Voter Registration Drive in early October (date to be announced soon).
 They will verify that your application is filled out correctly and will deliver it to the proper township or county office.

 • Different Rules.
-From October 25 through November 8, you can only register to vote at your local clerk’s office.
+From October 22 through Election Day, November 5, you can only register to vote at your local clerk’s office.
 Additionally, you must present two documents for proof of residency (a current MI driver's license, state ID card, utility bill, credit card statement, bank statement, signed/executed lease, financial aid document, or student portal webpage) displaying your name and the current address where you want to register.

 • Delays.
 If you wait until Election Day to register, you may encounter long lines and wait times.